Mayor and Councillors

 Cr Rhodes Watson is a Livingstone Shire local, living in Kinka Beach, Emu Park, Bangalee and Rockhampton since 1976.

-Cr Watson also discovered the need for a food relief group on the Capricorn Coast which opened its doors in April 2019, and helped out during the 2019 bushfires, as well ensuring local families have affordable food on their tables.
+Cr Watson also discovered the need for a food relief group on the Capricorn Coast which opened its doors in April 2019, ensuring local families have affordable food on their tables.

 Cr Watson is passionate about turning ideas into reality, with one of his most recent ventures aimed at removing disposable plastic bags from the environment.
 He designed a canvas bag with 7,500 manufactured and sold at cost.
 The bags feature the names of every locality in Livingstone, highlighting the Shire’s region’s diversity and unique charm.